 It is both lightweight and compact (at just 15.9oz and 9.41 × 6.3 × 0.2 in) and with a simple folding system has excellent portability.
 The sturdy nylon case also provides great protection for the dual USB charging ports which allow you to charge multiple items simultaneously no matter your environment.
 Even on an overcast day, you will get a decent amount of charge from the RAVPower, the best solar battery pack for your money.

-Q: Does the RAVPower hold its charge?
+Q&A: Does the RAVPower hold its charge?

 A: No, you will need to plug your device in when the sun is shining or buy a battery pack.

-Q: What is the difference between the 16W and the 9W?
+Q&A: What is the difference between the 16W and the 9W?

 A: The main difference is extra power for the two ports for dual charging.

-Q: Will the RAVPower continue charging on its own after a sunlight interruption?
+Q&A: Will the RAVPower continue charging on its own after a sunlight interruption?

 A: It can, it has an auto-restart function in case of any interruption.

-Q: What is iSmart technology?
+Q&A: What is iSmart technology?

 A: This means the RAVPower will automatically detect and deliver the optimal charge for whatever device you plug into it.

-Anker 21W Solar Charger (Best on budget)
+Anker 21W Solar Charger Review

 If you’re on a budget but need a solar power charger with a high wattage the Anker 21W Dual USB Solar Charger is the best solar panel charger for you.
 With the advantage of the dual USB port this charger allows you to charge two devices at the same time, it is also fitted with PowerIQ technology which means it can match your device’s charging speed up to 2.4 amps per port or 3 amps overall.